Quantum Healing Pathways

 The Concept of Qi and Digestion

-In TCM, healthy digestion is seen as reliant on a balanced flow of Qi and proper functioning of the Spleen and Stomach.
+In TCM, healthy digestion counts as reliant on a balanced flow of Qi and proper functioning of the Spleen and Stomach.
 The Spleen assists in the transformation and transportation of foods and fluids, while the Stomach “receives, ripens, and transforms” ingested food.

 Acupuncture Points and Digestive Health